 Begich mentioned the \$111 million for NOAA in the Disaster Relief Appropriations Act, 2013 (P.L.
-113-2) which Sullivan stated is focused "on identifying actions that could be taken to mitigate the degradation of forecast accuracy and reliability" should there is focused "on identifying actions that could be taken to mitigate the degradation of forecast accuracy and reliability" s be a gap in the polar satellite observations.
+113-2) which Sullivan stated is focused "on identifying actions that could be taken to mitigate the degradation of forecast accuracy and reliability" should there be a gap in the polar satellite observations.